Chart Color Schemes

 Greystanes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can be significantly impacted by changes to local infrastructure projects and planning initiatives.
-AreaSearch has identified a total of 36 such projects that are likely to influence the area.
-Among these key projects are Westmead Health Precinct Redevelopment, New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, and Cumberland Golf Club Redevelopment.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 36 projects likely affecting the region.
+Notable initiatives include Westmead Health Precinct Redevelopment, New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, and Cumberland Golf Club Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.